parsaghaffari/browserbee/tests/README.md

 ## Overview

 This document describes the test suite structure, configuration, and development practices for the BrowserBee browser automation extension.
+The test suite provides comprehensive coverage with **306 passing tests** across **11 test suites**.

 ## Running Tests